osrf-migration/cloudsim-wiki/Installation.md

     1. The vcs import command clones all the repos, so **make sure you have ssh setup with bitbucket and github**.
     1. The `build.bash` script goes into each project and invokes `npm install` and `bower install`
-    1. the `link.bash` script sets up link between your repos.
-This ignores the version numbers, but allows you to modify the code from within your repo.
-See `npm link` and `bower link` commands.
-    1. The `clean.bash` removes the `node_modules` and `bower_components` directories.

 ### Projects and links explained ###